rootsongjc/kubernetes-handbook/content/en/blog/ambient-mesh-l4-traffic-path/index.md

 Descriptions:

 - Line 14: packets will be forwarded to the `outbound_tunnel_clus_spiffe://cluster.local/ns/default/sa/sleep cluster`.
-- Lines 18 – 28: [tunneling_config](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/tcp_proxy/v3/tcp_proxy.proto#envoy-v3-api-msg-extensions-filters-network-tcp-proxy-v3-tcpproxy-tunnelingconfig) , used to configure the upstream HTTP CONNECT tunnel.
-In addition, the TcpProxy filter in this listener passes traffic to the upstream p cluster.
+- Lines 18 – 28: [tunneling_config](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/tcp_proxy/v3/tcp_proxy.proto#envoy-v3-api-msg-extensions-filters-network-tcp-proxy-v3-tcpproxy-tunnelingconfig), used to configure the upstream HTTP CONNECT tunnel.
+In addition, the `TcpProxy` filter in this listener passes traffic to the upstream p cluster.
 HTTP CONNECT tunnels (which carry traffic sent to `10.4.3.20:9080`) are set up on the TCP filter for use by the Ztunnel on the node where the productpage is located.
 As many tunnels are created, as there are endpoints.
 HTTP tunnels are the bearer protocol for secure communication between Ambient components.
 The packet in the tunnel also adds the `x-envoy-original-dst-host` header, which sets the destination address based on the parameters in the metadata of the endpoint selected in the previous EDS step.
 The endpoint selected in the previous EDS is 10.4.3.20:9080, so the tunnel listener here sets the header value to 10.4.3.20:9080, so keep an eye on this header as it will be used at the other end of the tunnel.
 - Line 40: The listener filter is executed first in the listener.
 The `set_dst_address` filter sets the upstream address to the downstream destination address.

 ### HBONE Tunnel Endpoints For The Sleep Cluster